oranbramble/Distributed-File-System/README.md

 ## How to run

 This program has been made wholly in Java, so requires the Java JDK package to be installed.
 To download this, visit https://www.oracle.com/uk/java/technologies/downloads/#jdk21-windows.
+The following explanation of running of the program lists commands to be used.
+For explanations of these, see the above 'Components' section.

 </br>To run, clone this git repositroy using the git command in the Command Line Interface for your operating system.